 Back in Osaka, you’re once again in a metropolis.
 This was probably our favorite city during our 14 days in Japan.

-Things to do in Osaka
+Best Things to do in Osaka

 From here we took a walk along the river to the Kema Sakuranomiya Park, another beautiful park with lots of cherry trees.

-Where to stay in Osaka
+Where to Stay in Osaka

 Holiday Inn Osaka Namba

-This Holiday Inn is close to Namba station and just a few minutes by foot from the famous Glico bridge, probably the most famous sight in Dotonbori.
+This Holiday Inn is close to Namba station and just a few minutes on foot from the famous Glico bridge, probably the most famous sight in Dotonbori.

 If you want to know more about how to find the best place to stay in Osaka based on your own preferences, then take a look at our detailed where to stay in Osaka article.
 If you prefer an Airbnb, take a look at our list of the best Airbnbs in Osaka.
 For a more traditional stay, check out this list of ryokans in Osaka.

 Day 14: Tokyo